HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 #### Setting up the installer

-- Download [10.5.7-9J3050.dmg](https://archive.org/details/10.5.7-9-j-3050) from Acidanthera Image (No need to download other images, we can install updates directly from Mac OS X Leopard after installation from Apple Servers).
+- Download [10.5.7-9J3050.dmg](https://archive.org/details/10.5.7-9-j-3050) from [Acidanthera Image](https://archive.org/search.php?query=subject%3A%22Mac+DMG+Installer+Restore+Disks%22) (No need to download other images, we can install updates directly from Mac OS X Leopard after installation from Apple Servers).

 - At least an 8 GB USB drive with HFS+ file system partition and GPT partition scheme is required.

-- Restore `10.5.7-9J3050.dmg` from `~/Downloads/10.5.7-9J3050.dmg` to a USB drive following below steps using `imagescan` (to scan the downloaded image, this step munges some headers, and is requiredand), and `asr` command (Disk Utility will likely not work):
+- Restore `10.5.7-9J3050.dmg` from `~/Downloads/10.5.7-9J3050.dmg` to a USB drive following the steps below using `imagescan` (to scan the downloaded image, this step munges some headers, and is requiredand), and `asr` command (Disk Utility will likely not work):
 ```
 asr imagescan --source ~/Downloads/10.5.7-9J3050.dmg
 sudo asr restore --source ~/Downloads/10.5.7-9J3050.dmg --target /dev/disk6s3 --erase